tsipkens/atems/README.md

 ## 2. Primary particle analysis package (+pp)

 The +pp package contains multiple methods for determining the primary particle size of the aggregates of interest.
 Often this requires a binary mask of the image that can be generated using the +agg package methods.
+After applying most of the methods, the primary particle size will be stored in (*i*) the `Aggs.dp` field and (*ii*) another `Aggs` field with additional information specifying the method used (e.g., `Aggs.dp_pcm1`  contains a PCM-derived primary particle diameter).
+For the former, whichever method was last used will overwrite the `Aggs.dp` field, which then acts as a default value that is used by other functions (by the `tools.imshow_agg` function).

 #### PCM